 I interned with FIT during the summer of 2018 and began working on a study looking at the feasibility and acceptability of using Video Observed Therapy for tuberculosis treatment adherence in the private sector.
 It gave me the foundational experience I needed to complete an undergraduate honors thesis, and I graduated in May 2019.
-I am now a full-time Project Officer at FIT in the Ho Chi Minh City office and will be applying to medical school in the U.S!
+I was then hired as a full-time project officer at FIT in Ho Chi Minh City until I left for medical school at the University of California San Francisco.

 For my degree project in medicine I wrote about the association between health insurance enrollment and tuberculosis treatment outcomes in Ho Chi Minh City.
 We found a significant association for this, as well as an association between treatment outcome and other variables.